2. Dynamic Content

 Event Delegation: The Solution

 Event delegation uses bubbling to our advantage.
-Instead of adding listeners to each child element, we add one listener to the parent and use event.target to determine which child was clicked:
+Instead of adding listeners to each child element, we add one listener to the parent and use the event.target to tell us which child was clicked:

 The closest() method is key here—it finds the nearest ancestor (or the element itself) that matches the selector.
 This handles cases where the user clicks on the <h3> or <p> inside the <li>.